MiladMokhtaridoost/Signature/Pipeline/Demo/README.md

    -  The script can be run efficiently on demo datasets using any computer.
 For a complete dataset collection (62 datasets), standard computers are suitable, but using HPC is advised for faster processing.
    -  The output will follow the same format as the previous step, containing merged data from all datasets in a single file.
    -  The output will be saved in the Demo folder, e.g., **Demo/average_1MB_network.txt**
 7. Execute **CD_pycombo.py** script to apply Community Detection on the merged Hi-C data.
-Refer to the README file in the **Community_Detection** folder for additional information and requirements.
+Refer to the README file in the **Community_Detection** folder for additional information and requirements
    -  This step is performant on both demo datasets and full datasets, accommodating any computer and HPC.
    -  The output will be a two-column file, with the first column representing the bin ID and the second column indicating the assigned community number.
    -  Parameters are set to yield 46 communities for full datasets, while demo datasets will result in fewer than 46 communities.